Little kids can be brilliant. Or stupid. Sometimes, in the same sentence.

 Bad Logic #3: “Dividend Stocks Produce Unique Cash Flow”

-As we’ve covered, dividends act as a regular cash flow to investors.
+As we’ve covered, dividends are a regular cash flow to investors.
 But is this cash flow a unique feature that non-dividend stocks can’t replicate?

 No. It’s not unique.
 Once again, there’s nothing special about dividend stocks here.